jbgoldman1104/Uniswap-V2-Interface/README.md

+Today we're going to build a simple React / Web3 Dapp that replicates a small portion of the Uniswap v2 interface - specifically, we are building the "account login" button that allows users to connect to a Dapp using their MetaMask extension.

 By the end of the tutorial you will have a working React app that will be able to connect to your MetaMask account, and read your address & ETH balance.
 If you connect with multiple accounts the interface will change to reflect the active account.